dan1elhughes/jsmr/README.md

 - `debug.print`: A Boolean describing whether the worker nodes should print a log of their processing status and intercommunications.
 Outputting text to the console can be a slow operation in Node.

 - `debug.slow`: A number in milliseconds, which controls the time delay between each operation.
 This can be useful for developing algorithms to view each step taken in realtime.

-## Installation

-- Clone this repository onto each machine
-- Run `npm install`
-- Create a `.env` file with the following properties:
-	- For a worker: `CONTROLLER_IP=1.2.3.4` where `1.2.3.4` is the IP address of the controller to connect to.
-	- For a controller: `APP=wordcount` where `wordcount` is the name of the application to run.
-- Run `node controller.js` or `node worker.js` depending on the role the machine should take.

 ## Behind the scenes